JuliaEarth/GeoStats.jl/docs/src/transforms.md

 # Transforms

 [TableTranfrorms.jl](https://github.com/JuliaML/TableTransforms.jl)
-provides a very powerful list of transforms that work seamlessly with our geospatial data types.
+provides a very powerful list of transforms that were designed to work seamlessly with geospatial data.
 Other packages such as [CoDa.jl](https://github.com/JuliaEarth/CoDa.jl) provide additional transforms for custom variable types.